Superannuation

 Self-managed Super Funds

-Establishing a self-managed super fund (SMSF) has become very popular over recent years, and involves you managing your own superannuation fund.
-As at 30 June 2022, there were over 600,000 SMSFs in Australia.
+Establishing a self-managed super fund (SMSF) has become very popular over recent years and involves you managing your own superannuation fund.
+As at March 2024, there were over 616,000 SMSF’s in Australia managing $932 billion of super funds.
 They are regulated by the Australian Taxation Office (ATO).

-With a SMSF, you are a Trustee of the fund and are responsible for the ongoing management of your fund, including:
+With a SMSF, you are a Trustee of the fund and are responsible for the ongoing management and compliance responsibilities of your fund, including:

 • documenting the fund’s investment strategy;